Nishan Sahib: Overview

-The Nishan Sahib (Gurmukhi: ਨਿਸ਼ਾਨ ਸਾਹਿਬ niśāna sāhiba) is a Sikh triangular flag made of cotton or silk cloth, with a tassel at its end.
-The word, Nishan Sahib means exalted ensign, and the flag is hoisted on a tall flagpole, outside most Gurdwaras.
-The flagpole itself, covered with fabric, ends with a Khanda on top (In the past an Astbuj, nagani barsha or a teer would be placed on top).
+The flag is hoisted on a tall flagpole outside most gurdwaras.
+The flag can either be fixed on a flagpole in the building's premises or at the top of the edifice itself, some Sikh sites have two flags for both scenarios.The flagpole itself, covered with fabric (called chola) of the same colour as the flag proper, ends with a steel Khanda fixed at its top (in the past an Astbuj, nagani barsha or a teer would be placed on top).
 The emblem on the flag is known as Khanda, which depicts a double-edged sword called a khanda (Miri te Piri) (☬) in the centre, a chakkar which is circular, and flanked by two single-edged swords, or kirpans.
-Almost all Sikh warriors used to wear it in the eighteenth century, and Nihangs of today still do.
-The Khanda Sahib is not to be confused with the Nihang's Aad Chand which was the first symbol of the Khalsa.
-The Khanda was not introduced by Guru Hargobind Sahib Ji but it was a plain yellow banner.
+Other flags, instead of a khanda, are decorated by the Ik Onkar glyph (ੴ).